Digital Nomad Exchange

 Are healthcare and health insurance expensive in Thailand?

 "Healthcare and health insurance in Thailand can be expensive, depending on the type of care and coverage needed.
 Generally, public healthcare is more affordable than private healthcare, but the quality of care may not be as high.
 Private health insurance can be expensive, but it can provide more comprehensive coverage and access to higher quality care.
-Additionally, some employers may offer health insurance plans to their employees, which can help to reduce the cost of coverage," explained one expat living in Thailand.
+Additionally, some employers may offer health insurance plans to their employees, which can help to reduce the cost of coverage," explained one expat in Thailand.

 What are emergency services like in Thailand?